FlowFuse/flowfuse/docs/install/configuration.md

 Option        | Description
 --------------|------------
 `telemetry.enabled` | Enables the anonymous usage telemetry of the platform.
-Default: `true` `telemetry.plausible.domain` | The `data-domain` of your site (see [Plausible docs](https://plausible.io/docs/plausible-script)).
+Default: `true` `telemetry.frontend.plausible.domain` | The `data-domain` of your site (see [Plausible docs](https://plausible.io/docs/plausible-script)).
 Default: `null`
-`telemetry.plausible.extension` | By default, Plausible only detects events running in a production environment, it is possible to enhance measurements with [script extensions](https://plausible.io/docs/script-extensions).
+`telemetry.frontend.plausible.extension` | By default, Plausible only detects events running in a production environment, it is possible to enhance measurements with [script extensions](https://plausible.io/docs/script-extensions).
 You can, for example, detect localhost events using `local`.
 Default: `null`